cebe/yii2-openapi/README.md

 ### `x-db-type`

 Explicitly specify the database type for a column.
-(MUST contains only db type! (json, jsonb, uuid, varchar etc))
+(MUST contains only db type! (json, jsonb, uuid, varchar etc)) If x-db-type sets as false, property will be processed as virtual;
+It will be added in model as public property, but skipped for migrations generation

 ### `x-indexes`
 Specify table indexes